Keithomwansa/Keithomwansa.github.io/_posts/2025-07-15-the-ethical-use-of-data.md

 ---
-title: "Post: Ethical Use of Data"
+title: "Post: The Ethical Use of Data"
 categories:
   - Blog
 tags:
   - Ethical Use of Data
   - Post Formats
 ---

-# ETHICAL USE OF DATA

 In today’s digital age, the ethical use of data has become a pivotal concern for individuals, businesses, and governments alike.
 The General Data Protection Regulation (GDPR), implemented by the European Union in 2018, marked a significant step towards safeguarding data privacy.
 However, as analytics and artificial intelligence (AI) technologies continue to advance, the conversation around data ethics has become even more crucial.